tcfraser/tcfraser.github.io/_posts/2016-01-30-polya-conjecture.md

 title: The Pólya Conjecture & 906,150,257
 ---

 As a proper nerd, I find myself dabbling in the realms of [recreational mathematics](https://en.wikipedia.org/wiki/Recreational_mathematics) from time to time.
 As a result of this, I have very peculiar favorite number, namely $906,150,257$.
 This number is the spawn of the Pólya Conjecture, which was first posited by George Pólya in 1919.
-I am so found of this particular number because it belongs to one of the few unique cases where large numbers have interesting properties.
+I am so fond of this particular number because it belongs to one of the few unique cases where large numbers have interesting properties.
 For more, see [Sloane's Gap (PDF)](http://arxiv.org/pdf/1101.4470.pdf).

 <!--more-->